John Hemphill (senator): Personal life

 Hemphill never married.
 He lived with his slave Sabina for more than a decade and had two daughters with her.
-He arranged for their education, sending them in the late 1850s to the newly founded Wilberforce College in Ohio, considered a "training ground" for abolitionists before the Civil War.
-John Hemphill was a cousin of Charles Hare Hemphill, Lord Hemphill through his father, The Reverend John Hemphill.
+He arranged for their education, sending them in the late 1850s to the newly founded Wilberforce University in Ohio, considered a "training ground" for abolitionists before the Civil War.
+John Hemphill was a cousin of Charles Hare Hemphill, Lord Hemphill through his father.
+His nephew was John J. Hemphill and his great-great-nephew was Robert Witherspoon Hemphill.

 Legacy

-Hemphill and Hemphill County, Texas, are named after him.
+The city of Hemphill, Texas, and Hemphill County, Texas, are named after him.